 We did it!
-Thanks to help from our donors, PIPs for School (P4S) Scholars is kicking off its second year with two more NYC-based Host Partners and nearly four times the number of Scholars.
+Thanks to help from our donors, PIPs for School (P4S) Scholars is kicking off its second year with two more NYC-based Host Partners and three times the number of Scholars.
 Our newest Host Partners, PRACTICE Benefit Corporation (PRACTICE) and Goddard Riverside’s Options Center (Options Center), join RIVER FUND NY, our flagship Host Partner, which launched its second community of Scholars in July.

 When we paused earlier this summer to consider the value of the Scholars program to the students, I recalled something Swami Durga Das, RIVER FUND’S Executive Director, said when the students were just starting with PIPs: “P4S Scholars offers essential ‘guardrails’ to students whose lives often have none.
 When students are recognized for developing good habits, they come to connect those behaviors with success.”

 Much like the RIVER FUND, the poverty fighting nonprofit based in Queens, our two new Host Partners are ideal collaborators in our commitment to helping low-income students access and persist in college while learning to be leaders in their communities.